Combinatorial descriptions of biclosed sets in affine type: Main result

 GTB was supported by NSF grant DMS-1854512 and as an REU student by NSF grant DMS-1600223.
 DES was supported by NSF grants DMS-1600223, DMS-1854225 and DMS-1855135.
 The authors would also like to thank Matthew Dyer for helpful communications.

-The results in this paper were described in an extended abstract appearing in the proceedings of FPSAC 2022, and much of our text, especially in Sections~\ref{sec:NiceIntro}, \ref{Background} and the early parts of \ref{sec:AffineModels}, has overlap with that abstract.
-The proofs, and the examples in \Cref{sec:combinatorial}, are all new to this paper.
+The results in this paper were described in an extended abstract appearing in the proceedings of FPSAC 2022 \cite{FPSAC2022}, and some of our text, especially in Sections~\ref{sec:NiceIntro}, \ref{Background} and the early parts of \ref{sec:AffineModels}, has overlap with that abstract.
+The proofs, the results of \Cref{sec:separable}, and the examples in \Cref{sec:combinatorial}, are all new to this paper.